 Associate Director, Stephen S. Weinstein Trial Advocacy Program

-Professor Elizabeth Lippy is the Assistant Director of the Trial Advocacy Program at the American University Washington College of Law and maintains a private practice as a founding member of the law firm of Fairlie & Lippy, P.C. where she focuses her practice on criminal defense and civil litigation.
+Professor Elizabeth Lippy is the Associate Director of the Trial Advocacy Program at the American University Washington College of Law and maintains a private practice as a founding member of the law firm of Fairlie & Lippy, P.C. where she focuses her practice on criminal defense and civil litigation.
 In 2016, she proudly received the Edward D. Ohlbaum Professionalism Award presented by Stetson University College of Law.
 Ms. Lippy has been named a Super Lawyer in Pennsylvania for the past five years in a row.
 She was most recently was named one of Pennsylvania’s 10 best female attorneys by the American Institute of Criminal Law Attorneys, and a Top 40 Trial Lawyer under 40.

 Advocacy LL.M & Summer Institute Coordinator